Shonn Bell

-Jamara Riashonn "Shonn" Bell (Born October 25, 1974) is an American former Arena football & indoor football defensive lineman.
+Jamara Riashonn Bell (born October 25, 1974) is an American former professional football defensive lineman.
 He played college football at Clinch Valley College.

 Early life

 Bell was born in Waynesboro, Virginia.
 Bell played most of his high school football in Germany while his father was stationed there in the Army.
 His senior year of high school he was moved back to Virginia where he attended Stuarts Draft High School in Stuarts Draft, Virginia.

 College career

 Upon his graduation, Bell only received attention from Clinch Valley College.
 Realizing it was his only opportunity, Bell accepted his scholarship to Clinch Valley.
 Bell finished his career with the Highland Cavaliers with 84 receptions for 1,224 yards and 16 touchdowns.
 He was an NAIA All-American tight end and All-Virginia tight end.